fafalios/sparql-ld/README.md

 SPARQL-LD has been tested with Jena 2.13.0 ARQ (nevertheless, it may also work with other Jena ARQ releases).

-A SPARQL endpoint that realizes SPARQL-LD is available online at http://users.ics.forth.gr/~fafalios/sparql-ld-endpoint.
+A SPARQL endpoint that realizes SPARQL-LD is available online at: http://users.ics.forth.gr/~fafalios/sparql-ld-endpoint.

 ## Example Query